-To meet this goal, organizations need to avoid common complications that are often created
+To meet this goal, organizations need to avoid common complications that are often created by

 “internal blind spots” that end up being time wasters and money burners, Barnier said.
 He said there are two big buckets of blind spots, the first being an environment or capabilities that harm the ability to achieve business objectives.

 “These can range from natural disasters to competitors, to internal business capabilities gaps,” Barnier said.
 “This is just like players on a football field and how rain, snow, stronger capabilities of the other team and the home team’s own physical condition come together to shape wins and losses.”